Modification-Fair Cluster Editing: Empirical Insights into the Price of Fairness

-We first evaluate the modification fairness of standard \textsc{Cluster Editing}.
+We first evaluate the modification fairness of standard, colorblind \CE{}.

-\Cref{fig:standard-ce-fairness} shows the number~$n$ of vertices and the modification fairness for each of our instances when run with~$\delta_{\text{norm}}=1$.
+\cref{fig:standard-ce-fairness} shows the number~$n$ of vertices and the modification fairness for each of our instances when run with~$\diffnorm=1$.
+Overall, $\Diffnorm$ does not exceed~$0.52$, with~$\Diffnorm < 0.055$ for 50\% and $\Diffnorm < 0.11$ for 75\% of the instances.
+For the Amazon graphs, the value is slightly higher with~$\Diffnorm < 0.07$ for 50\% and~$\Diffnorm < 0.15$ for 75\% of the instances, whereas for Facebook graphs, $\Diffnorm$ does not exceed $0.31$ and is less than~$0.04$ for 50\% and less than~$0.07$ for~75\% of the instances.

+In \cref{fig:standard-ce-fairness}, one may observe that for the Facebook instances with~$n = 120$, $\Diffnorm$ does not exceed 0.13, and for all but one of the Facebook instances with~$n=80$, $\Diffnorm$ is below 0.1.
+Indeed, the means of $\Diffnorm$ are~$0.08$, $0.05$, $0.03$ and $0.03$ for~$n$ being~$20$, $40$, $80$ and $120$, respectively, that is, $\Diffnorm$ tends to decrease (that is, fairness increases) with increasing number of vertices for the Facebook instances.
+The same cannot be observed for Amazon graphs.
+Here, the mean of $\Diffnorm$ is more evenly spread, being~$0.11$, $0.10$, $0.11$, $0.11$ and~$0.12$ for~$n$ being in~$(0,48]$, $(48,96]$, $(96,144]$, $(144,192]$ and $(192,240]$, respectively.
+The figure also suggests that there are more outliers among the Amazon instances.
+This is backed by the standard deviation, which is~$0.052$ for the Facebook instances and~$0.104$ for the Amazon instances.

+In the left plot in \cref{fig:standard-ce-fairness}, one may see that almost all Amazon instances with~$\Diffnorm > 0.3$, especially those with more than~$100$ vertices, have~$p \ge 0.4$.
+In the right plot, we evaluate~$\Diffavg(S) \coloneqq \diff(S)/(2\abs{S})$, which norms our fairness measure by the size of the solution and hence measures for each vertex not the number of incident edits but the percentage of how many of the overall edits are incident to it.
+Note that $\Diffavg = \Diffnorm / \min\{|R|, |B|\} \approx \Diffnorm / (np)$, as~$p \le 0.5$ and roughly~$np$ vertices are red.
+We cannot derive any correlation between~$p$ and~$\Diffavg$.
+We can, however, observe an exponential decay in~$\Diffavg$ with increasing~$n$.
+Further, we can observe that the Facebook instances tend to have smaller values of~$\Diffavg$ than Amazon instances with similar numbers of vertices.
+Indeed, for instances with~$n \le 75$, the mean values of $\Diffavg$ for Facebook and Amazon instances are~$0.0092$ and~$0.0124$.
+For instances with~$75 < n \le 150$, the mean values are~$0.0013$ for Facebook and~$0.0047$ for Amazon.
+The Amazon instances with~$n > 150$ have a mean value of~$0.0031$.

 For small graphs, the modification fairness is rather low, with $\Delta_{\text{norm}} \ge 0.1$ for 35\% of the graphs in Sets 1 and 2.
-For larger graphs, however, even without imposing fairness constraints the solution is already very fair, the mean value of $\Delta_{\text{norm}}$ being 0.05 for graphs in Set 4. \Cref{fig:standard-ce-fairness} further shows that our tested graphs do not allow for a statement whether the initial modification fairness correlates with the ratio between red and blue vertices.
+For larger graphs, however, even without imposing fairness constraints the solution is already very fair, the mean value of $\Delta_{\text{norm}}$ being 0.05 for graphs in Set 4. \cref{fig:standard-ce-fairness} further shows that our tested graphs do not allow for a statement whether the initial modification fairness correlates with the ratio between red and blue vertices.